Philip Mudd knows a thing or two about making decisions.

 Don’t just assume you’re asking the right question because it’s the first thing that popped into your head when you started thinking about your problem.
 People make this mistake all the time, wasting countless hours with unnecessary legwork that could have been avoided if they just took a few extra minutes to think of the question that’s really at the heart of your problem.

-This can be done by working backwards: think of your end goal is, and then go back to what needs to done to accomplish that goal.
+This can be done by working backwards: think of your end goal is, and then go back to what needs to be done to accomplish that goal.
 That line of logic will bring you to the right questions.

 - Define Your Drivers